pranavachudha/WebIDE_with_SemanticLogDebugger_RootCauseAnalysis/README.md

 5. The backend parses the traceback, retrieves similar historical bugs, runs root cause analysis, and asks the local Ollama model for developer feedback.
 6. The panel shows the symptom, root cause, recommended fix, evidence, developer fix plan, prevention checks, and debugging questions.
 7. After the LLM output finishes, use `Translate Generated RCA`, select an Indian language, and click `CONVERT`.
+8. You can change the AI model used for explanations at any time via the **Settings** panel in the IDE.

 ## Backend Endpoints